 The definitions set forth in Chapter 72, Idaho Code apply to these rules.
-In addition, the following terms have the meaning set forth below:
+In addition, the following terms have the meaning set forth below: (3-23-22)

 01. Adjustor.
-Means an individual who adjusts worker's compensation claims. ()
+Means an individual who adjusts worker's compensation claims.
+(3-23-22)

-02. Ambulatory Payment Classification.
-Means the payment system adopted by CMS for outpatient services
+02. Ambulatory Payment Classification (APC).
+Means the payment system adopted by Centers for Medicare and Medicaid Servicers (CMS) for outpatient services